TaTooKa/microfate/docs/source/pages/whatschanged.rst

 Fixed Fate Point pool
 ---------------------
 microFATE uses a :hoverxref:`fixed and limited pool of Fate Points <limited-fate-point-pool>`.
 Player Characters get 3 at the start of the session and there's no concept of **Refresh** or maximum amount of Fate Points per player.
-GMs get 1 Fate Point per player.
+GMs get 3 Fate Points per player.
 Fate points go from player to player (or GM), and the total amount of Fate Points in the table always remains the same. [#]_

 .. [#] Since when one side of the pool empties, the other cannot gain any new Fate Points, this creates a resource to administer strategically by both sides, while maintaining simplicity.
-But this can create situations in which a player doesn't receive a Fate Point because the opposite Pool is empty (like when :hoverxref:`Conceding a Conflict <conceding>`.)
+But this can create situations in which a player doesn't receive a Fate Point because the opposite Pool is empty (like when :hoverxref:`Conceding a Conflict <conceding>`.) or in which some actions are discouraged (like a self-compel when there is no Fate Point to be gained.).
+This is by design, to encourage the expenditure of Fate Points (or discourage "Fate Point hoarding") for them to be moved from side to side in a constant manner.

 No special rules for ties in Action Outcomes